 Your or your child's doctor may first suspect an atrial septal defect or other heart defect during a regular checkup if he or she hears a heart murmur while listening to the heart using a stethoscope.

-If your doctor suspects you have a heart defect, your doctor may request one or more of the following tests:
+If your doctor suspects you or your child has a heart defect, the doctor may request one or more of the following tests:

 - Chest X-ray.
 An X-ray image helps your doctor to see the condition of your heart and lungs.
 An X-ray may identify conditions other than a heart defect that may explain your signs or symptoms.

 - Electrocardiogram (ECG).
 This test records the electrical activity of your heart and helps identify heart rhythm problems.

 Cardiac catheterization.
 In this test, a thin, flexible tube (catheter) is inserted into a blood vessel at your groin or arm and guided to your heart.
 Through catheterization, doctors can diagnose congenital heart defects, test how well your heart is pumping and check the function of your heart valves.
 Using catheterization, the blood pressure in your lungs also can be measured.

 However, this test usually isn't needed to diagnose an atrial septal defect.
 Doctors may also use catheterization techniques to repair heart defects.